 Research Interests

-Our goal: Predicting future morphological changes in a changing environment
+The grand challenge: Predicting future morphological changes in a changing environment

 1. Mechanisms of maternal effect in developmental buffering